 - 1. What was Humpy's first remarkable achievement? - 2.
 At present, who do you think is the youngest woman grandmaster?
 Why? - 3.
 Was Humpy's father right in giving up his job for Humpy?
-What would you have done?
+What would you have done if you were her father?
 Support your answer. - 4.
 What qualities helped Humpy to reach the top in chess?
 Do they help you in any way?
 Share your ideas in groups.